 I’m back with another Tea Pairing 101 post.
 The first was with white tea and now we’re moving onto green.
 Once again with tea friends Sara and Georgia who are also in the ITEI Tea Sommelier program.
 We met up at the Lie Sangbong/LIE gallery space for this pairing.
-(You may remember a Tea at Three at the same location a while back.)

 I’ve almost finished with the green tea section of my ITEI course and there was a LOT to cover since there were so many different ways that went into how the finished product gets produced.